Agora-care/package-agoracare-viewer/README.md

 The folder will contain an `index.html` file that will load the `agoracare-viewer` custom element and will connect to the Agora Care IDP.

 A `.devcontainer` folder is also available to run the example in a Docker container.
 You can find more information about the Visual Studio Code Remote - Containers extension [here](https://code.visualstudio.com/docs/remote/containers).
+This example connects with the dev oidc client, and only users marked as dev users can connect using this client.
+User AC-1111-111-1115 is a dev user.